Presentations

 Balaswaminathan, S. (2019) "The Real Thing: Craft, caste, and commerce in Late Capitalist India."
 Journal of Modern Craft 11(2):127-141.

 Howes, D (ed.)
-2005.
-Introduction.
+(2005).
+Introduction: Culture in the Domains of Law.
 Cross-Cultural Jurisprudence/La jurisprudence transculturelle, The Canadian Journal of Law and Society 20(1) special issue

 Matthews, M. and R. Roulette.
 (2018). "'Are all stones alive?'
 Anthropological and Anishnaabe approaches to personhood" in Rethinking Relations and Animism: Personhood and Materiality, edited by M. Astor-Aguilera and G. Harvey.
 New York: Routledge.

-Matthews, M. 2016a.
+Matthews, M. (2016).
 Naamiwan’s Drum: The Story of a Contested Repatriation of Anishinnaabe Artefacts.
-Toronto: University of Toronto Press. [embed link to book]
+Toronto: University of Toronto Press.